-Packed with up-to-date law, cases, activities and questions.
-The workbooks are the centre of teaching law.
+Packed with up-to-date information on the law, and the cases that relate to it, the workbooks are the centre of teaching law.

-Each topic features slideshows to complement the workbook and provide a cohesive learning experience.
+Each topic features a workbook, and Q&A slideshow.
+Using these in class will provide a cohesive learning experience.

 Our lightning-fast case database will allow you to quickly look-up cases to learn more or verify details and verdicts.

 As a teacher, I love being in the classroom, as I am sure we all do.
 But these days there is much more work outside the classroom that we are expected to do - create slideshows, make workbooks, fill in reports, prepare for inspection, come up with resources that challenge our students, but that include everyone.
 And that is on top of the heaps of marking and contact with parents.
 Every time the law changes or when the exam board makes a change, we have to trawl through a mass of resources, and if you can remember where you put it, updating every relevant sentence.
 And then there is the expense of replacing textbooks when a new addition comes out (which by the time it gets to print, is usually out-of-date already!).

 I was lucky enough to secure a publishing contract some years back and I co-wrote revision books and teacher resources for A-level Law.
 I enjoyed writing the books but became frustrated with the strict format required by the publishers and the limited opportunities to update the books (as I am sure you are aware, the Law changes so often it is hard to keep up!).
 Surely there is a better way...

 That is where we come in.